 For me and many people like me, childhood was the ground zero of the disrespect disease.

 Fast forward several years into adulthood and the virus is thriving.

-Mutual respect is lacking, and there are clear connections between people’s disregard for people and a variety of everyday issues – patriachy and gender inequality, workplace harrasment, mistreatment of domestic staff and the passive-aggressive interactions dotted across our lives.
+Mutual respect is lacking, and there are clear connections between people’s disregard for people and a variety of everyday issues – patriarchy and gender inequality, workplace harassment, mistreatment of domestic staff and the passive-aggressive interactions dotted across our lives.

 Respect has long been sold as a discriminatory benefit, a privilege rooted in the flawed logic that people of a certain age, gender, economic status or any position of apparent power are excused from having much regard for anyone in a comparatively disadvantaged position.
 They’re just too important to be concerned with things as trivial as regard for their ‘inferiors’.

 And with that twisted marketing ploy comes the license to do just about anything to the unrespected.
 After all, they are nothing.

 So it becomes okay for us to yell at staff and call them names when we’re having a bad day.

 Being vicious and abusive in the middle of an argument we’re losing is now, somehow, acceptable behaviour.